 The Special Participants may participate in Non-Price Competitive Auction I held concurrently with a normal competitive auction and in Non-Price Competitive Auction II held after a normal competitive auction.
-These auctions enable Special Participants to obtain JGBs at the weighted average accepted price in a competitive auction (or at the issuance price in a Dutch-style auction) up to the maximum amount preset for each Special Participant on the basis of the amount of past successful bids (Non-Price Competitive - Entitlement to participate in Liquidity Enhancement Auctions:
+These auctions enable Special Participants to obtain JGBs at the weighted average accepted price in a competitive auction (or at the issuance price in a Dutch-style auction) up to the maximum amount preset for each Special Participant on the basis of the amount of past successful bids (Non-Price Competitive Auction I) and past bids as a whole (Non-Price Competitive Auction II). - Entitlement to participate in Liquidity Enhancement Auctions:

-The Special Participants may participate in Liquidity Enhancement Auctions that are designed to maintain and enhance the liquidity of the JGB market. - Entitlement to participate in Auctions for Buy-backs: The Special Participants may participate in Auctions for Buy-backs.
+The Special Participants may participate in Liquidity Enhancement Auctions that are designed to maintain and enhance the liquidity of the JGB market. - Entitlement to participate in Auctions for Buy-backs: The Special Participants may participate in Auctions for Buy-backs. - Entitlement to apply for the separating and integrating STRIPS Bonds: